MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/search-knowledge-articles-csh.md

 Agents can do knowledge base searches outside of cases using the **Knowledge Search** option in the sitemap under **Knowledge**.
 This functionality performs like a knowledge search hub.

-Agents can perform the following:
+Agents can do the following:

 - View a article
 - Send an article pop out
-- Copy and send article URLs when configured.
+- Copy and send article URLs (when preconfigured)

 To configure, see [Configure knowledge base article URLs](#configure-knowledge-base-article-url).